A Doll's House (1973 Losey film): Release

-Reception
+Critical reception

 The choice of Fonda for the principal role has always elicited some commentary on her casting and performance.
 Known as a high-profile supporter of feminism, Fonda took the role at a time when the U.S. women's rights movement was at its peak.
 Many film critics praised Fonda's work – Leonard Maltin cited it as the main reason to see the film (which he otherwise deemed only "moderately successful").
 Charles Champlin likewise praised her performance, and wrote that her contemporary persona dovetailed well with Mercer's dialogue, which "skillfully drops the stilted period rhetoric without going colloquial or slangy".

 Some critics have suggested that the film suffers under the weight of Fonda's public image.
 Professor Neil Sinyard wrote, "Perhaps the star's own feminist associations obscure our vision of the character's blind and painful quest towards self-awareness and undermine the shock of Nora's startling decision (startling, that is, to a nineteenth century audience) to walk out on her husband and children."
 More bluntly, Rex Reed wrote that Fonda's "star personality" undercut her performance in an otherwise admirable production: "One never believes her as the macaroon-munching birdbrain or the charming coquette or the toy wife.
 In the great scene of defiance at the end, she takes the film with a tank".